 Financial Aid Explained

 The purpose of the financial aid program at College of Eastern Idaho is to facilitate and foster successful academic participation of students who need help funding their education.
-While maintaining our responsibility as custodians of public funds, EITC’s objective is to establish standards of Satisfactory Academic Progress (SAP) that is consistent with institutional goals and philosophies and at the same time sensitive to the needs of students.
+While maintaining our responsibility as custodians of public funds, CEI’s objective is to establish standards of Satisfactory Academic Progress (SAP) that is consistent with institutional goals and philosophies and at the same time sensitive to the needs of students.
 These standards apply to all students receiving financial aid from the following programs:

 - Federal Pell Grant (PELL)